-17Such common bias is not alien in the traditional economy - arbitrators in business arbitration are only rewarded if they are chosen by their clients and may systematically cater to major clients.
+&lt;sup>17Such common bias is not alien in the traditional economy - arbitrators in business arbitration are only rewarded if they are chosen by their clients and may systematically cater to major clients.

-18In Equation (2), we could introduce a fixed cost of manipulation, as hacking or falsifying record could incur fixed cost on each record-keeper.
+&lt;sup>18In Equation (2), we could introduce a fixed cost of manipulation, as hacking or falsifying record could incur fixed cost on each record-keeper.
 The only effect that has is that exactly no manipulation would occur if K is large enough, but does not have to be infinity.
-We could include another system-wide value from the quality of consensus, $\kappa(K)$, as a function of K. Without much specifics of the details of the blockchain protocols, not much can be said about the net benefit of consensus provision κ .
-For Bitcoin and Ethereum, that differs drastically from other miners' record, it takes longer to be confirmed and has higher probability to be reversed, which are costly to the miner recording that block.
+We could include another system-wide value from the quality of consensus, $\kappa(K)$ , as a function of K. Without much specifics of the details of the blockchain protocols, not much can be said about the net benefit of consensus provision $\kappa$ .
+For Bitcoin and Ethereum, $\kappa$ is the mining reward (coin plus fee) lest the cost (electricity).
+More generally, motivated by the fact that for typical blockchains, competition among record keepers drives the net profit from consensus generation to a lower value.
+But this term $\kappa(K)$ is less of our focus since our paper is not about optimal design of the blockchain protocol.
+Even though Bitcoin mining consumes a large amount of electricity, it does not have to be a social waste and can be channeled for scientific computing, as startup firms such as BOINC has demonstrated.